romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What steps should be taken to enable and enforce SAML SSO for multiple organizations using enterprise accounts?
+Q: What steps should be taken to enable and enforce SAML SSO for multiple organizations using enterprise accounts?
 <details><summary>Show the answer</summary><p>

 - **Select a supported identity provider and obtain SAML configuration details for the enterprise**